 Ill-Defined Space provides analysis of activities, policies, and businesses in the space sector.
 The purpose of these analyses is to bring some definition and clarity for a sector with many stakeholders, missions, and businesses.
-Appreciably Aware articles are free and typically posted once a week, while paid subscribers receive three Hyper-Aware analyses each week and have access to the Hyper-Aware archives.
+Appreciably Aware articles are free and typically posted once a week, while paid subscribers receive one Hyper-Aware analysis each week and have access to the Hyper-Aware archives.

 There are differences in the content: